 Pursuant to an agreement dated August 13, 2010, the Company had an option to acquire up to a 75% interest in the mineral title of the 15,000-hectare Fredonia Property located in Antioquia, Colombia.
 In November 2013, notice was provided to the optionor that the Company had earned a 50% interest in the Fredonia property, however the Company had no intention at that time to incur any further exploration or concession expenditures.
 The Company ceased its exploration operation in Colombia during fiscal 2013 and wrote off its entire investment in Colombia.
 Any future expenditures incurred by the optionor and/or other third parties may have the effect of diluting the Company's earned interest in the Fredonia Property.

 5. Related Party Transactions

 Key management personnel are persons responsible for the planning, directing and controlling activities of the entity.
-The Company's key management personnel are the CEO, CFO and a director and their compensations are included in the following:
+The Company's key management personnel include directors, the CEO and the CFO and their compensations are: